ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Introduction

 \subsection{Outline}

-The remaining content of this article are organized as follows.
-Section \ref{sec:Background} provides a literature review on the evolution of mapping algorithms and an overview of Bayesian Kernel Inference.
+The remaining content of this article is organized as follows.
+Section \ref{sec:Background} provides a literature review on the evolution of mapping algorithms and off-road perception.
+Section \ref{sec:Preliminaries} provides an overview of Bayesian Kernel Inference necessary to understand ConvBKI.
 Section \ref{sec:ConvBKI} proposes a new deep learning layer for real-time incorporation of semantic segmentation predictions within a map, trained only on semantic segmentation data.
 Section \ref{sec:Local Mapping} accelerates the framework with local mapping.
 Section \ref{sec:Results} compares ConvBKI against learning and probabilistic approaches in addition to ablation studies for the network design.
-Section \ref{sec:offroad} concludes with a ROS package for open-source use and evaluates ConvBKI on challenging real-world off-road driving data.
-Finally, limitations and possibilities for future work are discussed in Section \ref{sec:Conclusion}.
+Section \ref{sec:offroad} concludes with a ROS package for open-source use and evaluates ConvBKI on challenging real-world off-road driving data. {The ROS package can be found at \href{https://github.com/UMich-CURLY/BKI_ROS}{https://github.com/UMich-CURLY/BKI_ROS} with examples on sequences of data from Semantic KITTI \cite{SemanticKITTI} and RELLIS-3D \cite{Rellis3D}.
+The new off-road data is unable to be released publicly due to proprietary reasons.} Finally, limitations and possibilities for future work are discussed in Section \ref{sec:Conclusion}.